Soothes dry, sensitive skin

 Crème de la Mer is pricey, ringing in at $190 per ounce.
 It’s available in multiple sizes; the bigger the jar, the better the deal (I tested from a 2-ounce jar, which costs $350 rather than $380).
 Keep in mind, you’re not slathering this stuff all over your face—you’re meant to use it sparingly, so it will last longer than a typical moisturizer.
 However, I do think that you could find an equally effective product for a lower price.

 Similar Products: Less expensive, quality options

-Fresh Lotus Youth Preserve Dream Night Cream: Crème de la Mer is meant to be used during the day and at night, but as I preferred to use it mostly at night, I’ll compare it to another night cream I’ve tested recently: Fresh’s Lotus Youth Preserve Dream Night Cream (read my review here).
+Fresh Lotus Youth Preserve Dream Night Cream ($52): Crème de la Mer is meant to be used during the day and at night, but as I preferred to use it mostly at night, I’ll compare it to another night cream I’ve tested recently: Fresh’s Lotus Youth Preserve Dream Night Cream.
 Fresh’s night cream is exponentially lighter, absorbing almost instantly into the skin unlike La Mer, but in terms of texture, it really comes down to preference.
-Both creams are packed with antioxidants (La Mer with Lime Tea Extract and Fresh with Super Lotus), and provide soothing, hydrating relief from dry skin.
+Both creams are packed with antioxidants (La Mer with Lime Tea extract and Fresh with super lotus), and provide soothing, hydrating relief from dry skin.
 However, I found that Fresh’s cream—which is significantly less expensive—more effectively improved dryness and skin texture over time (and gave me a more radiant glow), which makes it the clear choice.